Prize-linked savings account: Around the world

-Prize-linked savings accounts have been offered in Argentina, Brazil, Colombia, Germany, Indonesia, Iran, Japan, Mexico, Oman, Pakistan, Spain, South Africa, Sri Lanka, Turkey, United Arab Emirates and Venezuela.
+Prize-linked savings accounts have also been offered in Argentina, Brazil, Canada, Colombia, Germany, Indonesia, Iran, Japan, Mexico, Oman, Pakistan, Spain, South Africa, Sri Lanka, Turkey, United Arab Emirates, and Venezuela.

 In South Africa, the First National Bank created a program called the Million a Month Account (MAMA), aimed at increasing savings accounts among unbanked people.
 It was later closed after the state-run lottery sued them for infringing upon their monopoly.

-In Iran, PLSAs are the most common form of savings account available to the public, as they are viewed to be in compliance with Islamic law which forbids one to earn guaranteed interest on assets.
-See Islamic banking.

-Economics of prize linked savings
+Economics of prize-linked savings

-The success of the prize linked savings account can be attributed to several concepts studied in the field of behavioral economics.
+The success of the prize-linked savings account can be attributed to several concepts studied in the field of behavioral economics.
 One such concept is the availability heuristic.
-Essentially people are likely to associate and have faith in things which readily come to mind, such as winning a lottery, as lottery winners are prevalent in media.
-Another behavioral economic concept which contributes to the success of prize linked savings is the sunk cost fallacy.
-This is displayed in prize linked savings as people who use these accounts will often save an increasing amount of money to up their odds in winning the prize, regardless of how small the odds are.
-The misunderstanding of small probabilities also can be attributed to the success of prize linked savings as it is nearly impossible for any individual to fathom odds in the millions as our day to day lives deal with quantities going no higher than a few thousand.
-The demand for prize linked savings accounts is seen to be highest amongst those with relatively low savings.
+Essentially, people are likely to associate and have faith in things which readily come to mind, such as winning a lottery, as lottery winners are prevalent in media.
+Another behavioral economic concept which contributes to the success of prize-linked savings is the sunk cost fallacy.
+This is displayed in prize-linked savings as people who use these accounts will often save an increasing amount of money to up their odds in winning the prize, regardless of how small the odds are.
+The misunderstanding of small probabilities also can be attributed to the success of prize-linked savings as it is nearly impossible for any individual to fathom odds in the millions as our day-to-day lives deal with quantities going no higher than a few thousand.
+The demand for prize-linked savings accounts is seen to be highest amongst those with relatively low savings.
 This group of individuals is also more prone to gambling so Prize-Linked savings accounts have more potential to induce savings in this population.
 Skewness also plays into the appeal of PLSAs as it is essentially the idea that there is some chance to win a big prize with possible odds that could be realized (although they are small).

-Institutional appeal of prize linked savings
+Institutional appeal of prize-linked savings

-Prize linked savings account have several appeals to financial institutions which other savings and investment vehicles do not offer.
-PLSAs are not very complex in their investment strategy and typically go for risk-averse vehicles so they often require less effort and maintenance on behalf of the institution.
+Prize-linked savings account have several appeals to financial institutions which other savings and investment vehicles do not offer.
+PLSAs are not very complex in their investment strategy and typically go for risk-averse vehicles, so they often require less effort and maintenance on behalf of the institution.
 They offer the consumer transparency and legitimacy as the institution can consistently offer the same prize through the adjustment of odds in relation to the amount of interest being made on the collective fund.
 Finally, PLSAs can maximize the liquidity of their consumers by denying those who frequently make withdrawals eligibility to win prizes.